metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-getter docs
+ReFetch requests the current `TextEditorDecorationType` state from the VSC side and upon response refreshes this `TextEditorDecorationTypeBag`'s property value for `key` to reflect it.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `ReFetch` call has successfully completed at the VSC side.

 ##### Parameters